decretist/Dissertation/Chapter0/chapter0.md

 project was the occasion for the first use I can find in my own notes of the term *Digital Humanities*.

-In August 2010, I started the PhD program in the Medieval and Byzantine Studies Program at The Catholic University of America in Washington, DC.
+In August 2010, I started work on my PhD in the Medieval and Byzantine Studies Program at The Catholic University of America in Washington, DC.
 I went to CUA specifically to work with Ken Pennington on Gratian's *Decretum*.
 Even before moving from New Haven to